Analyst Ratings For Magnolia Oil & Gas | Benzinga

 |0

-In the last 3 months, 9 analysts have offered 12-month price targets for Magnolia Oil & Gas.
-The company has an average price target of $19.89 with a high of $23.00 and a low of $16.00.
+According to 9 analyst offering 12-month price targets in the last 3 months, Magnolia Oil & Gas has an average price target of $20.22 with a high of $23.00 and a low of $16.00.

 Below is a summary of how these 9 analysts rated Magnolia Oil & Gas over the past 3 months.
 The greater the number of bullish ratings, the more positive analysts are on the stock and the greater the number of bearish ratings, the move negative analysts are on the stock